georgekhananaev/darktheme-auth-fastapi-server/README.md

 --------

 - **Authentication & Security**: Includes token-based authentication for securing API endpoints and HTTP Basic authentication for accessing documentation.
+- **Multiple Authentication Methods**: Support for Bearer tokens and API key authentication, with configuration options for each.
 - **Enhanced HTTP Security**: Offers HTTP disabling, HTTP-to-HTTPS redirection, and Let's Encrypt integration for comprehensive security.
 - **Protected Documentation**: Custom dark-themed Swagger UI and ReDoc documentation, accessible only after authentication.
 - **Optional Redis Caching**: Utilizes Redis for caching to improve performance and reduce load on backend services.
 Can be disabled for simpler deployments.